-- 41. In response to SARS-CoV-2 and the COVID-19 Pandemic, the Governor of Illinois has issued multiple executive orders pursuant to the authority vested in him by the Illinois Constitution and the laws of Illinois. - 42.
-Similarly, the Illinois Department of Health, pursuant to its authority under Illinois law, has issued multiple orders, including a Stay At Home Order. - 43.
-The State of Illinois is a civil authority as contemplated by the Policy. - 44.
-The Illinois Department of Health is a civil authority as contemplated by the Policy. - 45.
-The Governor of the State of Illinois is a civil authority as contemplated by the Policy. - 46.
-The City of Chicago is a civil authority as contemplated by the Policy. - 47.
-The Mayor of Chicago is a civil authority as contemplated by the Policy. - 48.
-On March 11, 2020, the World Health Organization characterized the COVID-19 outbreak as a pandemic. - 49.
+- 45. In response to SARS-CoV-2 and the COVID-19 Pandemic, the Governor of Illinois has issued multiple executive orders pursuant to the authority vested in him by the Illinois Constitution and the laws of Illinois. - 46.
+Similarly, the Illinois Department of Health, pursuant to its authority under Illinois law, has issued multiple orders, including a Stay At Home Order. - 47.
+Similarly, the City of Chicago, pursuant to its authority, has issued orders, including curfew orders on all liquor sales throughout Chicago. - 48.
+The State of Illinois is a civil authority as contemplated by the Policies. - 49.
+The Illinois Department of Health is a civil authority as contemplated by the Policies. - 50.
+The Governor of the State of Illinois is a civil authority as contemplated by the Policies. - 51.
+The City of Chicago is a civil authority as contemplated by the Policies. - 52.
+The Mayor of Chicago is a civil authority as contemplated by the Policies. - 53.
+On March 11, 2020, the World Heath Organization characterized the COVID-19 outbreak as a pandemic. - 54.
 On March 15, 2020, Illinois Governor J.B.
 Pritzker issued Executive Order 2020-07 stating "it is necessary and appropriate for the State of Illinois to immediately take measures to protect the public's health in response to this COVID-19 outbreak."
+With this goal in mind, Governor Pritzker ordered that all bars and restaurants close to the public effective March 16, 2020 to March 30, 2020 (later extended to April 30, 2020 per COVID-19 Executive Order No. 16) and prohibiting all public and private gatherings of 50 people or more, in addition other strict mandates.
+This order was in response to the physical presence of SARS-CoV-2 and the COVID-19 Pandemic.
-This order was in response to the physical presence of SARS-CoV-2 and the COVID-19 Pandemic. - 50.
-The stated goal of this order was to slow the spread of SARS-CoV-2 by minimizing in-person interaction in an environment with "frequently used services in public settings, including bars and restaurants..."
-The March 15th order further provided that "the ongoing spread of COVID-19 and the danger the virus poses to the public's health and wellness require the reduction of on-premises consumption of food and beverages."

-- 51. On March 20, 2020, Governor Pritzker issued a Closure Order (Executive Order 2020-10) (a.k.a., a Stay At Home Order) requiring all Illinois residents to stay at home barring exceptions such as essential travel for essential work or supplies, exercise and recreation, through April 7, 2020.
+- 55. The stated goal of this order was to slow the spread of SARS-CoV-2 by minimizing in-person interaction in an environment with "frequently used services in public settings, including bars and restaurants..."
+The March 15th order further provided that "the ongoing spread of COVID-19 and the danger the virus poses to the public's health and wellness require the reduction of on-premises consumption of food and beverages." - 56.
+On March 20, 2020, Governor Pritzker issued a Closure Order (Executive Order 2020-10) (a.k.a., a Stay At Home Order) requiring all Illinois residents to stay at home barring exceptions such as essential travel for essential work or supplies, exercise and recreation, through April 7, 2020.
 Moreover, the March 20th order reduced the allowable public and private gathering size to no more than 10 people.
-The March 20th order was again in direct response to the continued and increasing presence of the coronavirus on property or around Plaintiffs' premises. - 52.
-On March 26, 2020, Chicago Mayor Lori Lightfoot shut down Chicago's most popular gathering spots, including the entire lakefront and all its parks, bike trails and beaches. - 53.
-On April 8, 2020, Mayor Lightfoot issued a sweeping curfew order, with no definite end date, on all liquor sales across Chicago, banning sales after 9:00 p.m. - 54.
-On April 23, 2020, Governor Pritzker announced the statewide Stay At Home order previously set to expire April 30, 2020, was extended through May 29, 2020.
+The March 20th order was again in direct response to the continued and increasing presence of SARS-CoV-2on property at or around Plaintiffs' premises. - 57.
+Like the March 16, 2020 Closure Order, the March 20, 2020 Order prohibited the public from accessing Plaintiffs' restaurants, thereby causing the necessary suspension of their operations and triggering the Civil Authority coverage under the Policy.

+- 58. On March 26, 2020, Chicago Mayor Lori Lightfoot shut down Chicago's most popular gathering spots, including the entire lakefront and all its parks, bike trails and beaches. - 59.
+On April 8, 2020, Mayor Lightfoot issued a sweeping curfew order, with no definite end date, on all liquor sales across Chicago, banning sales after 9:00 p.m.

-D. Illinois' Exercise of Civil Authority Closes Plaintiff's Businesses
+D. Illinois' Exercise of Civil Authority Closes Plaintiffs' Businesses